H-1B for Nurses

 • certified nurse practitioners

-The position must also require for the nurse to be a certified RN (registered nurse).
-To become an RN the nurse must have a minimum of a Bachelor of Science in Nursing with additional education.
+The position also requires the nurse to be a certified RN (registered nurse).
+To become an RN, the nurse must have a minimum of a Bachelor of Science in Nursing with additional education.

 • The second level of acceptance applies to nurses who qualify for administrative occupations which require a graduate degree in nursing or healthcare administration.
 Examples include: “Nurse Managers” and Supervisory Nurses.